SECTION 1 INTRODUCTION

 c.
 In all cases where repairs are required to be made by a professional sailmaker, the Race Committee will keep a running total of sail repair costs.

 d.
-2 penalty points will be awarded to the relevant yacht when the running total exceeds £500 (or local equivalent at an agreed exchange rate) and a further two penalty points awarded for every subsequent £500 for the duration of the Clipper 2017-18 Round the World Yacht Race.
+Two penalty points will be applied to the relevant yacht when the running total exceeds £500.
+A further two penalty points applied for every subsequent £500 for the duration of the Clipper Race.
 This applies to all sails and sail bags and is cumulative.

 e.
 Penalty points will be deducted from the yacht’s overall points tally and will not affect the published finishing position for any particular race.

 f.
-In making any awards, the Race Committee will consider all factors including the variance of repair costs in the different ports, the scale of penalties awarded for replacement sails (see below).
+In making any decisions regarding penalties, the Race Committee will consider all factors, including the variance of repair costs in the different ports

 g.
 The Race Director will decide on whether badly damaged sails will be repaired or replaced.
-If it is decided that a sail is to be replaced the penalty points identified in 29c) will be awarded immediately.
+If it is decided that a sail is to be replaced the penalty points identified in 30c) will be applied immediately.

 a.
-In the event of the loss of a sail, or damage that is uneconomic or impractical to repair, the Race Directorwill consider replacing the sail and awarding the yacht a penalty.
+In the event of the loss of a sail, or damage that is uneconomic or impractical to repair, the Race Director will consider replacing the sail and applying the yacht a penalty.

 b.
 The full circumstances of the particular incident will be considered on an individual basis by the Race Committee taking into account the following guidelines: